tgstation/tgstation/.github/CONTRIBUTING.md

 BYOND has a few procs that move one atom towards/away from another, `walk()`, `walk_to()`, `walk_towards`, `walk_away()` and `walk_rand()`.

 The way they pull this off, while fine for the language itself, makes a mess of our master-controller, and can cause the whole game to slow down.
+Do not use them.

 The following is a list of procs, and their safe replacements.